kubernetes/enhancements/keps/sig-release/3027-slsa-compliance/README.md

 Group](https://github.com/ossf/wg-digital-identity-attestation).

-The framework provides requirements and recommendations to software build systems to harden the environments and processes that drive them.
+The framework provides requirements and recommendations to software build systems to harden their environments and the processes that drive them.
 It also defines the metadata that needs to be produced to trace the origins of every item in a software release.

 The main goal of this enhancement is to provide downstream consumers of our